SAFE-Stack/SAFE-BookStore/README.md

 #### Minimal setup
 Let's say we want to call our new page *Tomato*

-1. Adjust the `src/Client/Pages.fs` and register our Tomato page as a page and define the corresponding hash value.
+1. Adjust the `src/Client/Pages.fs` and register our Tomato page as a page and define the corresponding path.

     ```fsharp
     type Page =